 This mortiser has worked very well and the chisels that came with it are good quality.
 I did have to replace the piston that keeps the head from falling.
 The Steel City customer service handled the issue quickly but since then the the company has changed hands several times.
 According to their website, "Parts are now available for purchase from Canada."
 Hopefully if this happens again I can still get the part replaced.

 After I had both machines I decided that I needed something to place them on.
 The Craftsman tool chest on wheels has worked out great for this purpose.
 The drawers hold all my drill bits, mortiser chisels, corded electric drill and a lot of other drill related items.
 I created the wood top out of some scrap oak plywood.
 I do plan to add a larger drill press with longer quill travel eventually.

 More Tools to be

 My newest machine is a Nova Comet II midi lathe.
 This lathe came as a special package with a chuck and some mini turning tools.
 Right now I don't even have something other than my assembly table to put it on.
-Many years ago I had a ShopSmith that I used as a lathe so I'm really looking forward to doing some more turning again.
+Many years ago I had a Shopsmith that I used as a lathe so I'm excited about being able to do some more turning again.

 Due to cost I bought the standard jointer with bladed.
 Eventually, once the blades need to be sharpened or replaced I'll convert it to a helical head but for now it's doing great with the blades.

 Perhaps some day I'll convert it to a helical head but for now it's doing great with the blades.
 I'm still on my original set and have a new set when needed.